maltesl/ku-frontpage/README.md

 `ku-frontpage` patches commands such as `\author` to extract the information needed for the frontpage.
 This fails for some combinations of LaTeX distributions and document classes (for example the `memoir` class).
-If patching fails, one should instead use commands prefixed with `frontpage`, so for example `\frontpageauthor` instead of `\author`.
-A warning message in the compilation log will point out if this is the case.
+If patching fails, a warning message in the compilation log will point this out as well as what to do; An alternative command to set e.g. the author for the frontpage will be provided, prefixed with `frontpage`, so for example `\frontpageauthor`.
+You will still need to use the usual `\author` command provided by the document class.

 ## Fonts